KietLe2504/Project_-ataSciense_2025_1/README.md

 docker volume ls
 ```

+## Create account in container
-Now run this command to access the clickhouse-server bash
+Now run this command to access the clickhouse-server bash:
 ```bash
 docker exec -it clickhouse-server bash
 ```